mattkingros/Classwork/README.md

 # Classwork

-Main file for Numerical analysis
+File Repository for Numerical Analysis - Assignments will be posted to this folder for submission.